chronark/envshare/README.md

 ```sh-session
 $ curl -XPOST -s https://envshare.dev/api/v1/secret -d "already-encrypted-secret" -H "envshare-ttl: 3600" -H "envshare-reads: 10"
 ```

+- Omitting the `envshare-ttl` header will set a default of 30 days.
+Disable the ttl by setting it to 0. (`envshare-ttl: 0`)
+- Omitting the `envshare-reads` header will simply disable it and allow reading for an unlimited number of times.

 This endpoint returns a JSON response with the secret id: